Skip to Main Content

 Complete wireless infrastructure for your Peruvian production.

-Wireless communication and audio transmission systems keep production teams connected and audio signals flowing without physical cables.
-These systems encompass wireless intercoms, IFB feeds, audio hops, and comms networks that are vital for coordinating large crews across expansive sets or locations.
+Wireless communication and audio systems keep production teams connected and sound flowing without cables.
+They cover wireless intercoms, IFB feeds, audio hops, and communication networks.
+These systems are vital when setting up large crews across wide sets or locations.

-We provide wireless system packages configured for your production's specific communication and audio distribution needs.
-Our team coordinates frequency planning and equipment testing to ensure interference-free operation, allowing seamless crew communication and reliable audio transmission throughout your shoot.
+We supply wireless system packages built for your production's communication and audio needs.
+Our team handles frequency planning and gear testing to prevent interference.
+That gives you smooth crew communication and reliable audio across your shoot.

 Capabilities